 |Resistance to petrol||Unsuitable||Unsuitable to excellent|

 |Resistance to foodstuffs||Suitable||Unsuitable to excellent|

 |Resistance to oils and greases||Unsuitable||Unsuitable to excellent|

 |Resistance to water||Good||Unsuitable to excellent|

-Overall, it’s easy to see when it comes to natural vs synthetic rubber; it depends entirely on the application as to which is the best type of rubber for the job.
-At GMT, we have developed our own process using raw rubber and an automated mixing system, to ensure that the requirements of our customers are met.
+Overall, it’s easy to see that it depends entirely on the application as to which is the best type of rubber for the job when it comes to natural vs synthetic rubber.
+At GMT, we have developed our own process using raw rubber and an automated mixing system to ensure that our customers’ requirements are met.
 From anti-vibration mounts to resilient wheels, we always produce the highest quality anti-vibration rubber products.